isebire/mlx_sum/README.md

-BSc Dissertation (Artificial Intelligence) - Isabel Sebire
+MSc Dissertation (Artificial Intelligence) - Isabel Sebire

 The code submission is structured as follows: